jazzband/pip-tools/README.md

 When you run `pip-compile`, it reads any existing output file (e.g., `requirements.txt`) and uses the versions specified there as constraints.
-This behavior has some important implications:

-1. **Existing pins are preserved**: If a package version in your output file still satisfies your input requirements, `pip-compile` will keep that version rather than upgrading to a newer one.
-This provides stability by avoiding unnecessary upgrades.

-2. **Dependency conflicts can occur**: If your output file contains outdated or incompatible package versions, you may encounter resolution errors.
-The error messages may reference packages from the output file (e.g., `Discarding package==X.Y.Z (from -r requirements.txt)` when `pip-compile` attempts to resolve conflicts).

-3. **Fresh resolution**: To compile dependencies from scratch without considering the existing output file, either:
-   - Delete the output file before running `pip-compile`, or
+This ensures that the output is stable -- `pip-compile` will prefer to use existing pinned versions.

+When upgrading packages or adding new packages to the input, it is possible for the existing pins to conflict with new packages.
+In such cases, `pip-compile` will update the pins and emit a warning (e.g., `Discarding foo=1.2.3 to proceed`).

+In order to resolve dependencies afresh, `pip-compile` provides the following options:
-   - Use the `--upgrade` / `-U` flag to upgrade all packages, or
+- `--upgrade` / `-U` flag to upgrade all packages
-   - Use `--upgrade-package <package>` to upgrade specific packages
+- `--upgrade-package <package>`/`-P <package>` to upgrade specific packages

-This behavior is intentional and provides stability by avoiding unnecessary upgrades while still allowing controlled updates when needed.

 ### Using hashes